 When selecting indicators of potential wind erosion, it is important to consider that management decisions about wind erosion are rarely made in isolation of other conservation and production objectives.
 To reduce the need for costly dedicated monitoring, wind erosion indicators would therefore ideally also be appropriate for assessing the status, condition, and trend of other ecosystem services of management interest; that is, are multi-use and available from or have value to existing monitoring programs (Probst and Stelzenmüller, 2015).
 Fortunately, indicators derived from a core set of standardized measurements that are widely used to monitor land health, invasive species, habitat quality and production can also be used to monitor and assess wind erosion.
 These indicators include surface soil texture, vegetation and other ground cover (by species/type), vegetation canopy height, and canopy gap size distribution (Herrick et al., 2018), and can be supported by related indicators obtained using remote sensing (e.g., Chappell et al., 2018; Jones et al., 2018).
 In the US, plot-scale measurements of surface soil texture, ground cover, vegetation canopy height, and canopy gap size distribution are collected by the AIM and NRI programs and National Wind Erosion Research Network because of their broad utility for assessing different aspects of land health across rangelands and croplands (Goebel, 1998; Toevs et al., 2011; Webb et al., 2016).

 Wind erosion models can be used to integrate core indicators to support wind erosion assessments at the farm scale (e.g., Tatarko et al., 2016; Pierre et al., 2017), at plot-to-regional scales using plot monitoring data (e.g., Munson et al., 2011) and at landscape-to-global scales using remote sensing (e.g., Chappell et al., 2019).
 However, available models estimate soil loss (t ha-1 yr-1), or sediment transport rates (g m-1 s-1) and dust emission (g m-2 s-1); metrics that remain generally unfamiliar to practitioners as they are difficult to interpret without a defined reference.
-Establishing quantitative benchmarks is needed for practitioners to understand how soil and vegetation indicators relate to sediment transport and erosion rates, and to assess whether sites have an acceptable, or unacceptable, risk of erosion and act accordingly (Pretorius and Cooks, 1989).
+Establishing quantitative benchmarks is needed for practitioners to understand how soil and vegetation indicators relate to sediment transport and erosion rates across scales, and to assess whether sites have an acceptable, or unacceptable, risk of erosion and act accordingly (Pretorius and Cooks, 1989).

 4. Establishing benchmarks for monitoring objectives